 - a.
 The following uses and their accessory uses are permitted outright: - b.
 One single-family dwelling or a manufactured home subject to Section 408. - c.
 Crop cultivation, except marijuana production or any type of marijuana business, or farm gardens. - d.
 Raising of livestock, subject to Section 407. - e.
 Day Care Home. - f.
 Residential homes. - g.
 Limited Home Occupation, pursuant to Section 410.1. - h.
 Non-residential accessory buildings such as pole barns, garages, shops, riding arenas, animal barns, hay storage, etc. that will be accessory and subordinate to an existing residence on the same parcel.
-No semi-trailers, shipping containers or converted manufactured dwellings shall be permitted or used for onsite storage purposes. - i.
+No semi-trailers or converted manufactured dwellings shall be permitted or used for onsite storage purposes.
+Shipping containers shall be painted in earth tones, painted to match nearby structures, or finished in natural wood or any siding that matches the dwelling and shall be limited to two containers per parcel with a minimum 30-foot setback from adjacent dwellings.

+- i.
 Notwithstanding the language in subsection 7 above, on rural residentially zoned land within 2 miles of Lake Billy Chinook, Lake Simtustus, and the associated river arms as identified on Exhibit A at the end of this section, storage facilities for the personal use of the owner(s) of the subject property. - j.
 Personal exempt wind energy facilities.
-The wind energy system's manufacturer's sound level estimate shall be in compliance with noise regulations established by the Oregon Department of Environmental Quality in OAR Chapter 340, Division 35. - B. [O-037-10, O-074-10]
+The wind energy system's manufacturer's sound level estimate shall be in compliance with noise regulations established by the Oregon Department of Environmental Quality in OAR Chapter 340, Division 35.
+[0-037-10, 0-074-10] - k.
+One accessory dwelling unit in the urban growth area.
+A second accessory dwelling unit is permitted if the parcel in the urban growth area is larger than a half-acre.
+No more than two accessory dwelling units per parcel is permitted.